merovic/iOS-Yassir-Test/README.md

-# Amir Morsy iOS Task based on Rick and Morty Characters API
+# Amir Morsy Yassir iOS Task

 This project is an iOS application that fetches and displays character information from the Rick and Morty API.
 Users can browse, filter, and view detailed information about their favorite characters.